St Mary's Church, Crich

 St Mary's Church, Crich is a Grade I listed parish church in the Church of England in Crich, Derbyshire.

 History

-The church dates from 1135 and has additions in the 13th, 14th and 15th centuries, with a vestry added in the 20th century.
+The church, formerly dedicated to St Michael, dates from 1135 and has additions in the 13th, 14th and 15th centuries, with a vestry added in the 20th century.
+The church was restored in 1861 and in 1913 by Currey and Thompson.

 The church was hit by lightning on 5 February 1945, which caused a fire to start.
 It was extinguished by local volunteers armed with stirrup pumps.

 The church is in a joint parish with All Saints' Church, South Wingfield.